Fall 2026 Timeline

 Academic Advising Hub

-Academic advising guidance for Spring 2026 will be updated in late November.
 This will be your go-to resource for academic advising and course registration resources.
-Academic Advisement will update the hub with the latest dates and information once available.
+Academic Advisement will be updated with Fall 2026 advising guidance by May 15th.

 - MS programs course registration guidance